 4. Train Employees

-Even with a technical support staff in place, employees can inadvertently cause breaches if you don’t train them appropriately.
+Even with technical support staff in place, employees inadvertently cause breaches if you don’t train them appropriately.
 Making sure that employees understand how to use company resources and penalties for failing to follow security protocols is of the utmost importance.

 5. Plan for Attack

-You need to work with an experienced IT consultant or in-house IT staff on a plan for data breach.
+You need to work with an experienced IT consultant or in-house IT staff on a plan for a data breach.
 Because such attacks are so prevalent, it’s best to prepare for the worst.
 Having a backup in place could help to get your business back up and running in the event of data loss.